 Our primary contingent liquidity sources include our liquidity portfolio and private securitizations with unused borrowing capacity.
-In addition, we have unused capacity with the Federal Reserve discount window, which provides an additional source of contingent liquidity.
+In addition, we have unused borrowing capacity with the Federal Reserve discount window, which provides an additional source of contingent liquidity.
 We seek to maintain sufficient liquidity to be able to satisfy all maturing obligations and fund business operations for at least 12 months in a severe stress environment.
 In such an environment, we may also take actions to curtail the size of our balance sheet, which would reduce the need for funding and liquidity.

-At December 31, 2017, our liquidity portfolio is comprised of highly liquid, unencumbered assets, including cash and cash equivalents and investment securities.
+At December 31, 2018, our liquidity portfolio is comprised of highly liquid, unencumbered assets, including cash and cash equivalents and investment securities.
 Cash and cash equivalents were primarily in the form of deposits with the Federal Reserve.
-Investment securities primarily included debt obligations of the U.S. Treasury and residential mortgage-backed securities issued by U.S. government housing agencies or Government Sponsored Enterprises.
+Investment securities primarily included debt obligations of the U.S. Treasury and residential mortgage-backed securities issued by U.S. government housing agencies or government-sponsored enterprises.
 These investments are considered highly liquid, and we expect to have the ability to raise cash by selling them, utilizing repurchase agreements or pledging certain of these investments to access secured funding.
-The size and composition of our liquidity portfolio may fluctuate based upon the size of our Statement of Financial Condition as well as operational requirements and market conditions.
+The size and composition of our liquidity portfolio may fluctuate based upon the size of our balance sheet as well as operational requirements and market conditions.

-At December 31, 2017, our liquidity portfolio and undrawn credit facilities were \$48.7 billion, which was \$5.9 billion higher than the balance at December 31, 2016.
-During the year ended December 31, 2017, the average balance of our liquidity portfolio was \$15.2 billion.
+At December 31, 2018, our liquidity portfolio and undrawn credit facilities were \$52.9 billion, which was \$4.2 billion higher than the balance at December 31, 2017.
+During the year ended December 31, 2018, the average balance of our liquidity portfolio was \$16.6 billion.

-Decen nber 31, ı
+December 31,

-2017 2016
+2018 2017

-(dollars i n millio ns)
+(dollars in millions)

 Liquidity portfolio

-Cash and cash equivalents (1) \$ 12,213 \$ 11,103
+Cash and cash equivalents (1) \$ 12,832 \$ 12,213

-Investment securities (2) 1,347 1,532
+Investment securities (2) 3,091 1,347

-Total liquidity portfolio 13,560 12,635
+Total liquidity portfolio 15,923 13,560

-Private asset-backed securitizations (3) 6,000 6,000
+Private asset-backed securitizations (3) 5,500 6,000

-Primary liquidity sources 19,560 18,635
+Primary liquidity sources 21,423 19,560

-Federal Reserve discount window (3) 29,153 24,194
+Federal Reserve discount window (3) 31,486 29,153

-Total liquidity portfolio and undrawn credit facilities \$ 48,713 \$ 42,829
+Total liquidity portfolio and undrawn credit facilities \$ 52,909 \$ 48,713